 a strong feeling of sympathy and sadness for the suffering or bad luck of others and a wish to help them.”

 The Oxford dictionary used the word pity to mean compassion.
 I didn’t like that.
 Who wants to be pitied?
 I would like us to substitute the word empathy in the Cambridge Dictionary’s definition for sympathy.
-I prefer to think of compassion as having empathy for other people’s pain and misfortune, usually by no act of their own.
+I prefer to think of compassion as having empathy for other people’s pain and misfortune.

 What Self-Compassion Can Do for You

 Here is what self-compassion can do for you.
-It helps us look at ourselves and others as merely human.
+It can help you look at yourself and others as merely human.
 With increased self-compassion comes self-acceptance of our weaknesses, mistakes and personality flaws.
-Then that results in increased self-responsibility.
+Doing so results in increased self-responsibility.
 We can tell ourselves, “Yes, I made a mistake that hurt others.
 I will forgive myself and make amends.”

 Those with well developed self-compassion embrace their inner critic.
 They do not fear it.
 They view the inner-critic with resilience and engage in dialogue with the snarly voice inside.